google/tsunami-security-scanner-plugins/community/detectors/cve202224112/README.md

 # Apache APISIX RCE CVE-2022-24112 Detector

-Apache APISIX 2.x versions prior to 2.13 allows attacker to bypass IP restrictions of Admin API through the batch-requests plugin.
+Some of Apache APISIX 2.x versions allows attacker to bypass IP restrictions of Admin API through the batch-requests plugin.
 See https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-24112 for a details.